icanseetime/branching-PR-test/README.md

 ## Getting started

-Below you will find information about how to install and set up the project on your local machine.
+### Become a collaborator

+1. Ask for permission to join the repo by contacting the project maintainer at imgjeits@stud.ntnu.no and ask to be added as a collaborator
+2. Accept invitation

 ### Installation

+1. Open your terminal
-1. Navigate to a folder where you would like to store the repo
+2. Navigate to a folder on your computer where you would like to store the repo
-2. Clone the repo
+3. Clone the repo by typing the following
     ```sh
     git clone https://github.com/icanseetime/branching-PR-test.git
     ```
+4. Open the local repository in your preferred editor

 ---